 This toxic cycle has immense consequences for the individual, family and relationships, business world, politics, society, and, thus for all of us.

-Even spirituality and meditation can be used to repress feelings and uncomfortable truths by just escaping into the higher realms of an unreal non-judgmental “gentleness“ and by running away from everything that demands our ability to stand up for ourselves and set healthy boundaries.
+Even spirituality and meditation can be used to repress feelings and uncomfortable truths by just escaping into the higher realms of an unreal pseudo-enlightenment and non-judgmental "gentleness"and by running away from everything that demands our ability to stand up for ourselves and set healthy boundaries.

 Spirituality should help us to see through the challenges of our everyday life and reveal them as triggers for our unique graceful learning process.

-Otherwise it’s a hide-and-seek game that we play with ourselves; we fool ourselves, and it keeps us away from experiencing who we really are: human beings and divine souls.
+Otherwise it’s a hide-and-seek game that we play with ourselves; we fool ourselves, and it keeps us away from experiencing who we really are: sentient human beings and immortal divine souls.